 As discussed in Chapter Three, the PEI is a joint programme of the Government of Nepal, the UNDP-UNEP Poverty-Environment Initiative, and UNDP Nepal.
 The main objective of the PEI in Nepal was to support poverty reduction and inclusive development by integrating climate and environmental concerns into development planning and economic decision-making (PEI, 2010).
-The National Planning Commission and the Ministry of Local Development, under the PEI, jointly developed a climate-resilient planning framework to guide the national planning process, which led to the revision of the 'Planning and Decision-Making Guidelines' of local bodies by the Ministry of Local Development, to incorporate environment, climate change, and poverty perspectives (GON and NPC, 2011).
+The National Planning Commission and the Ministry of Local Development, under the PEI, jointly developed a climate-resilient planning framework19 to guide the national planning process, which led to the revision of the 'Planning and Decision-Making Guidelines' of local bodies by the Ministry of Local Development, to incorporate environment, climate change, and poverty perspectives (GON and NPC, 2011).

 Under the PEI, a number of studies were undertaken on infrastructure development and climate change financing in order to feed the findings into policy decision-making.
 At the local level, the project identified Dhading and Rupendehi as pilot sites in order to learn initial lessons about the mainstreaming environment and climate change in the district development planning process.
 The major objective of the PEI was to integrate 'pro-poor' environmental priorities into the DDC and VDC level planning processes and the financial management and rural infrastructure development practices (PEI, 2010).
-The major mainstreaming activities included the preparation of training manuals; the provision of training to development plans.
+The major mainstreaming activities included the preparation of training manuals; the provision of training to development practitioners; and the integration of climate change adaptation into district level development plans.